-If you have any questions about your oral health call our dentist at 412-521-4300 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 412-521-4300.
 At Chestnut Hills Dental Pittsburgh Sq.
 Hill we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment

 Cold sores are a common nuisance.
 Although there is no cure for the herpes simplex virus (HSV-1 and HSV-2) that causes them, cold sore breakouts can be managed and avoided.
 Cold sores, sometimes called fever blisters, appear around the lips and mouth and are often associated with red, swollen and irritated skin around the breakout areas.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.

 Gentle Professional Cleanings

 People over the age of four or five should visit their dentist for a professional teeth cleaning at least twice a year.
 To maintain oral health, it is very important that you stay current on the condition of your teeth so that if problems are detected, they can be treated early to avoid developing more serious issues.

 At Chestnut Hills Dental Pittsburgh Sq.
 Hill, we provide comfortable, gentle teeth cleanings, specifically to detect, deter and prevent gum disease.
 If we find a cause for concern, we may recommend a deep gum cleaning to remove tartar below the gum line, smooth out surfaces where plaque builds up and eliminate bacterial infection.